 Jim and Martha Vaughan bought this modest three-bedroom, one-bathroom house in the late 1950s, and she lived there for approximately 50 years.
 Stevie lived there until 1972, when he dropped out of school and moved to Austin.

 Lenore Kirk Hall Elementary School

 This elementary school opened in 1955 when Stevie Ray Vaughan was 1 year old and was built for $560,000.
 He learned to play the guitar at age 7; classmates from L.K.
 Hall remember him, even in elementary school, as a kid who was obsessed with guitar.

 L.V.
 Stockard Middle School

 2300 S. Ravinia

 Stevie Ray and Jimmie Vaughan attended L.V.
-Stockard Middle School and not Greiner, as people often assume.
-They did attend the old YMCA, which is now the Greiner Middle School gym.
-The Stevie Ray Vaughn Memorial Scholarship, established by the artist’s mother and friends in 1993, is given annually to a Greiner music student.
+Stockard Middle School and not Greiner, the Oak Cliff school more commonly associated with his legacy because of its music academy.
+The Vaughan brothers did attend the old YMCA, which is now the Greiner Middle School gym.
+The Stevie Ray Vaughn Memorial Scholarship, established by the artist’s mother and friends in 1993, is given annually to a Greiner music academy student.
 This year, about $16,000 was awarded.
-Greiner, which has a performing arts academy, also has an auditorium named for Stevie Ray Vaughan.